First Of Secret #TrumpTapes Leaks, Hear Trump Tell Michael Cohen To Pay Off Playboy Model 'With Cash'

 — Cuomo Prime Time (@CuomoPrimeTime) July 25, 2018

-McDougal was paid $150,000 by The National Enquirer, a national tabloid owned by Trump’s friend and supporter David Pecker, as The Inquisitr has reported.
+McDougal was paid $150,000 by the National Enquirer, a national tabloid owned by Trump’s friend and supporter David Pecker, as the Inquisitr has reported.
 On the tape, Cohen can be heard saying, “I need to open up a company for the transfer of all of that info regarding our friend, David, you know, so that — I’m going to do that right away.”
-The “David” mentioned by Cohen apparently refers to Pecker, according to The Washington Post.
+The “David” mentioned by Cohen apparently refers to Pecker, according to the Washington Post.

-Former Trump spokesperson Hope Hicks in November 2016 flatly denied that Trump had any knowledge of the payment to McDougal, as Vox.com reported on Tuesday.
+Former Trump spokesperson Hope Hicks in November 2016 flatly denied that Trump had any knowledge of the payment to McDougal, as Vox reported on Tuesday.
 But that denial has now been proven false by Trump himself, in the previously secret Cohen tape.

-The tape also contains a segment in which Trump and Cohen discuss attempts by The New York Times to unseal court records from Trump’s divorce from the first of his three wives, Ivana Trump.
-In those documents, as The New Yorker reported, Ivana Trump gives a sworn deposition in which she alleges that Donald Trump raped her in 1989, while in a fit of rage over a painful plastic surgery procedure he had recently undergone, to remove a bald spot on his scalp.
+The tape also contains a segment in which Trump and Cohen discuss attempts by the New York Times to unseal court records from Trump’s divorce from the first of his three wives, Ivana Trump.
+In those documents, as the New Yorker reported, Ivana Trump gives a sworn deposition in which she alleges that Donald Trump raped her in 1989, while in a fit of rage over a painful plastic surgery procedure he had recently undergone, to remove a bald spot on his scalp.

 On the tape, Trump says of the divorce records, “They should never be able to get that.”